Send us a message

 Mistakes, whether accidental or intentional, can lead to restated financials, loss of investor confidence, and serious compliance penalties.
 Auditors focus on revenue to ensure the figures are accurate, complete, and recorded in the correct period.
 They’re also on the lookout for potential fraud.
 By understanding the audit process, you can better prepare your business and demonstrate the integrity of your financial reporting.
 We at HubiFi are dedicated to helping businesses achieve this clarity and accuracy.

-Key Procedures for a Revenue Recognition Audit
+Your Revenue Recognition Audit Checklist

 Think of a revenue recognition audit as a routine check-up for your company’s financial health.
 An auditor’s goal is to verify that your financial statements are accurate and that you’re recognizing revenue according to the rules, specifically ASC 606.
 They aren’t there to catch you, but to confirm that your processes are sound.